Other TCC Presentations

 All of these presentations include PowerPoint slide shows.
 The Crew carries their own projector and screen.
 Please make sure the room selected for the presentation is indoors, quiet, spacious and has electricity.

 Overview: A key element of building sustainable trails is ensuring that there will be a community committed to the trails’ existence.
-The Club Care Presentation is designed to teach advocates and volunteers how to effectively organize in order to accomplish club goals.
+The Club Care Presentation is set up as a highly-interactive goal-setting and brainstorming seminar, designed to teach advocates and volunteers how to effectively organize in order to accomplish club goals.
 Based on the Crews’ experience teaching hundreds of volunteer groups how build better trails through grassroots organization and advocacy, they will share techniques that advocacy organizations across the country have used to reach goals, overcome challenges, improve land access and grow the mountain bike community.
 This presentation helps effective clubs learn what they could be doing even better (such as growing leadership base), as well as teaches developing clubs how to structure their organization, motivate existing members and attract new volunteers and members.
 This presentation focuses on the key advocacy components beyond “just digging in the dirt.”

-Key topics: Building a community around a common goal, goal setting, increasing community participation in your club, cultivating new leadership, communications basics, events planning and marketing, tips and tricks for creating a strong and effective non-profit organization that contributes and engages in the community.
+Key topics: Each group will bring up their own goals and topics, but common subjects include: Building a community around a common goal, goal setting, increasing community participation in your club, cultivating new leadership, communications basics, events planning and marketing, tips and tricks for creating a strong and effective non-profit organization that contributes and engages in the community.

 Who to invite: Active club members, board members, committee members, general members of the public interested in becoming club leaders, business owners, potential donors, etc.

-Logistics: One-hour presentation, but please allow time for questions and discussion afterward.
+Logistics: This session is a group discussion, so length can vary, but 1 1/2 hours is typical.
 Please schedule a Club Care Presentation for Thursday or Friday evening.
 Choose an indoor facility with classroom-style seating and electrical outlets that is quiet enough for discussion (not a bar or restaurant unless in a quiet, private room).
 Provide either drinks (water, soda, etc.) or light snacks if possible.
 The goal is create a social environment that is appealing to new and existing members.

 Overview: The Land Manager training educates land managers on IMBA and the practice of designing, building and maintaining sustainable trails; as well as the importance of partnerships with local mountain biking organizations to achieve great trails.
 The curriculum is geared toward land managers who oversee land that either provides, or has the potential to provide mountain biking opportunities.
 This presentation is essential to inform land managers and community leaders on how to partner with clubs to build responsible, thoughtful trails -- as well as the stewardship community that can maintain them.
 This presentation helps grow local groups' trust in IMBA, trail building and mountain biking.